 First Decade: 2147–2157 — The Raw Years

 Makeshift shrines in rubble.
-Prayers spoken aloud because there was no infrastructure to carry them electronically.
+Prayers spoken aloud because neural interfaces were broken and there was nothing else to carry them.
 The three streams were not yet factions — they were instincts.
 People preserved, or sought, or refused, and the doing of it slowly became doctrine.

 The NCC incorporated in 2149.
 The first Emergence commune formed in 2151.
 The Purists began their Walk in 2148 — the earliest, the most decisive, the least interested in organizing.
 This decade smelled of ash and tasted of desperation, and every prayer was a negotiation with uncertainty.